NicoloCavalli95horses/KMS-web-testing/content/01 Notes/cookie.md

 - cookies are key-value pairs which are chosen by the server so as to identify the user’s browser or save the application state
 - Cookies are small text files stored on a browser and are sent automatically with each HTTP

-Cookies have been a primary source of controversy since they can be misused and lead to violations of Internet privacy.
+Cookies have been a primary source of controversy since they can be misused and lead to violations of Internet [[privacy]].

 The storage capacity of a cookie is 4KB [[(Zhu, 2021)]]
 - A cookie will be attached to the header of each HTTP request: if more content is stored it will have a bad impact on HTTP communication efficiency